PatilShreyas/NotyKT/README.md

 This is an Android application which uses *Noty REST API*.
 It has application UI implementation using traditional *Android's Navigation Architecture* as well as modern *Jetpack 🚀 Compose UI*.
 Navigate to [`/noty-android`](/noty-android) directory to browse and know more about Noty Android project.

-## Contribute
+## Want to Contribute 🙋‍♂️?
-If you want to contribute to this library, you're always welcome!
+Awesome!
+If you want to contribute to this project, you're always welcome!
 See [Contributing Guidelines](CONTRIBUTING.md).

 ## Contributors